html-validate/html-validate/docs/rules/no-unused-disable.md

 ## Version history

-- %version% - Rule is allowed to disable itself with directive.
+- 7.13.1 - Rule is allowed to disable itself with directive.
 - 7.13.0 - Rule added.